Gigitsu/torchpress/blogs/deep_learning_with_torch_step_5_rnn_lstm.md

 criterion = nn.SequencerCriterion(nn.ClassNLLCriterion())
 ```

 It is composed by a LookupTable, a LSTM, a linear and a LogSoftMax to get the classification result.
+In the [examples folder](./examples) there is also a simple LSTM for prediction and not classification.